What Do I Need to Know About Property Taxes?

 What do you need to know about property taxes?
 Great question!
-You should understand several points about property taxes and assessments before you buy your first home.
-If home buying is something you’ve been looking into, you’ve most likely been hearing the words “property taxes” and “mortgages” several times, but let’s dig a little deeper.
+Before you buy your first home, you should understand several points about property taxes and assessments.
+If home buying is something you’ve been looking into, you have most likely heard the terms “property tax” and “mortgage” several times, but let’s dig a little deeper.

 Homebuyers (especially new ones!) need to plan ahead for property taxes, which can quickly amount to thousands of dollars each year.
 So, you need to keep in mind that this is an expense you’ll need to BUDGET for!
 There are many traps that new homeowners can fall into.
 As we said, you should research property taxes in your area, so you are not caught off guard by increases in rates or assessments, among other numbers.
 To be on the safe side, you should never hesitate to contact the local assessor’s office to research properties.
 This is where Google comes in as your best friend!

 Another word you may hear a lot is “escrow.”
 But, fear not!
 Escrow accounts can come in handy for the homebuyer.
 Unfortunately, many times, new homeowners are not as prepared as they should be for property taxes’ hardship.
 Because of that, many lenders require an escrow account.
 What is an escrow account?
 It is a place to set aside funds.
 Your lender or loan servicer estimates the amounts due; the borrower pays 1/12 of the estimate each month, and the set-aside sums are then used to pay the property taxes, insurance, and sometimes other costs as well, according to BankRate.com.

 Now, you’ve done your research, and you’ve figured out an approximate amount you’ll be paying on your taxes.
 Congrats!
 The question now is…how do I actually pay these fees and taxes?